numanair/nano-control-surface/How-to.md

 <https://platformio.org/install/ide?install=vscode>
 3. Download the MIDI code from Github:
 <https://github.com/numanair/nano-control-surface/tree/seeeduino-xiao-composer>
+**NOTE:** there are multiple branches on this Github.
+If the file names do not match in the next steps make sure you donwloaded from the correct *seeeduino-xiao-composer* branch.
-Click the green Code button to find the ZIP download option.
+4. Click the green Code button to find the ZIP download option.
 Extract the downloaded ZIP to a project folder of your choosing.
-4. In VS Code, click the house icon in the bottom toolbar to open the PlatformIO home.
+5. In VS Code, click the house icon in the bottom toolbar to open the PlatformIO home.
-5. Click *Projects* on the left panel of the PlatformIO home.
+6. Click *Projects* on the left panel of the PlatformIO home.
 Click the *Add Existing* button and navigate to the extracted folder.
-6. Open the newly added project after it finishes loading it.
+7. Open the newly added project after it finishes loading it.
-7. To test compilation, click the build button in the bottom toolbar (checkmark icon).
+8. To test compilation, click the build button in the bottom toolbar (checkmark icon).
 A terminal will open showing compilation status.
 This will be slowest the first time it compiles.

 ## Part 2: Modifying the Code